-- The Illinois Rental Payment Program administered by the Illinois Housing Development Authority (IHDA) accepted applications for their first round of funding until June 14.
-A second round of applications will be accepted from June 28–July 18.
-Learn more »
+- The Illinois Rental Payment Program, administered by the Illinois Housing Development Authority (IHDA), accepted applications for their first round of funding until June 14 and for their second round until July 18.
+Another round of assistance to open in fall 2021.

 - Champaign County: First round closed on June 15.
-Another round expected to open in July.
+Another round opened in July.
 Program now open »

 - City of Chicago: Closed.
 Deadline was June 15.
 Learn more »